WHAT’S SO SPECIAL ABOUT VAL D’ISÈRE?

-If, after this season, you have any doubt about which is the world’s best ski resort, you obviously weren’t paying attention!
+If, after last season, you have any doubt about which is the world’s best ski resort, you obviously weren’t paying attention!

 Admittedly, the idea of there being a ‘world’s best’ is extremely suspect.
 No-one would ever describe a seaside resort as the world’s best, be it St. Tropez, San Francisco or St. Ives.
 But we skiers are all looking for more or less the same things, and unless you actually hanker after a tiny village somewhere with one lift and a single bar full of yokels, Val d’Isère will tick most of your boxes.
 It has something for everyone, and more of most things for most skiers and boarders than anywhere else.